XSilent/Fade-out-gemini/README.md

 ## License

-MIT – do what you want, just don’t pretend you wrote it 😉
+MIT – do what you want!